 Jerry’s Waterproofing offers full foundation repair services using the highest quality, US-made products manufactured by Earth Contact Products (ECP).
 The following are three foundation repairs we frequently do after major flooding.

 Repairing Foundation Cracks – We inject polyurethane into leaking cracks in your foundation.
 This fills the crack and keeps water from seeping into it.
 Because it expands to the entire width of the crack, it provides additional strength to the foundation wall.

-Steel Push Piers – Steel push piers are hydraulically driven deep into the soil to evenly support heavy structural loads and stabilize foundations which do not have adequate support due to water and soil movement beneath the foundation.
+Steel Push Piers – Steel push piers are hydraulically driven deep into the soil to evenly support heavy structural loads and stabilize foundations that do not have adequate support due to water and soil movement beneath the foundation.

 Interior Drainage Systems

-Installing a drainage system beneath the basement floor on the perimeter of the foundation prevents excess ground water from entering the basement.
+Installing a drainage system beneath the basement floor on the perimeter of the foundation prevents excess groundwater from entering the basement.
 It requires removing and replacing a small amount of concrete to install a trench, which drains water to a sump pump well.